Top of site

 (2) Repair of corroded parts

-Replace corroded parts and the parts eaten by termites.
+Replace corroded parts and parts eaten by termites.

 (3) Attach metal fittings